Skip to main content

 Some on-campus providers will bill the department’s accounts directly.
 This includes:

 Make sure to give the provider all the required accounting information.
-You must provide a copy of the charges to the ESE fiscal office.
+You must provide a copy of the charges to your account manager.
 Otherwise it just appears as a mystery line item and creates accounting difficulties.

 Cash Advances